hashicorp/vault-client-dotnet/docs/System.md

 <a name="writepolicy"></a>
 # **WritePolicy**
-> void WritePolicy (string name, WritePolicyRequest writePolicyRequest)
+> void WritePolicy (WritePolicyRequest writePolicyRequest, string name, TimeSpan? wrapTTL = null)

 Add a new or update an existing policy.